sankaonfire/sankaonfire/README.md

-- 👋 Hi, I’m @sankaonfire
+- 👋 Hi, I’m Sanket

-- 👀 I’m interested in linux distro image and driver development
-- 🌱 I’m currently learning Yocto Project
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+  I am a Masters graduate from Carleton U. with 2+ years of experience.
+I am currently working on several different projects using open source softwares to advance my career.

 <!---
 sankaonfire/sankaonfire is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.